 What else is inside a typical root beer bottle?

 - High fructose corn syrup: This is an industrial food product and far from natural.
-When used in moderation it is a major cause of heart disease, obesity, cancer, dementia, liver failure, tooth decay and more. (source)
+When used in moderation it is a major cause of heart disease, cancer, dementia, liver failure, tooth decay and more. (source)

 - Caramel color: This artificial brown coloring is a chemical process, not made from caramelized sugar, but rather by reacting sugars with ammonia and sulfites under high pressure and high temperatures.
 These chemical reactions, have been shown to cause lung, liver, and thyroid cancer and leukemia in government-conducted animal studies. (source)